Jasper Productivity Solutions

 A company I worked with recently -- let's call it Ultra Widgets Distributors -- had big problems with customer service.
 Mark, the manager, had been hearing a lot of complaints from customers.
 Customer records had disappeared from the system, simple inquiries went unanswered, and sometimes orders were shipped to the wrong address.
 Julie, who handled customer service, was just making too many mistakes.
 Mark had already spoken to her about it and she blamed their database.
 Mark replied that there wouldn't be anything wrong because they'd just had this super new software installed for their customer database.

 He thought Julie needed customer service training.
 One thing you could say about Mark was that he was willing to invest in training his people.
-He'd recently sent the whole sales force to an expensive motivational seminar.
-They'd done a big trade show recently that brought in hundreds of leads, yet they wrote very little new business - the sales people just didn't follow up.
-So Mark thought that a motivational seminar would fire up the troops.
+He'd recently sent the whole sales force to an motivational seminar.
+They'd done a big trade show recently that brought in hundreds of leads, yet they wrote very little new business - it seemed like the sales people weren't following through.
+So Mark thought maybe more training would solve the problem.

 I began my work by asking Julie what she did in a typical day.
 She showed me her customer database and the problem was immediately obvious.
 Instead of one file per customer there were several, forcing Julie to hunt and click between multiple screens.
 Customers became irate when they had to make numerous phone calls to resolve the same issue, then were given the wrong information.
 While Julie tried to help one customer, four other calls would go to voice mail.